CQX96/CQX96-Linux/Documentation/vm/hwpoison.rst

   unpoison-pfn
 	Software-unpoison page at PFN echoed into this file.
 This way a page can be reused again.
-This only works for Linux injected failures, not for real memory failures.
+This only works for CQX96 injected failures, not for real memory failures.
 Once any hardware memory failure happens, this feature is disabled.